Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Statistical query (group and sort)/README.md

 5. To execute the query, call `AGSFeatureTable.queryStatistics(with:completion:)`.
 6. Get the `AGSStatisticQueryResult`.
 From this, you can use `AGSStatisticsQueryResult.statisticRecordEnumerator()` to loop through and display.

-## About the data

-This sample uses a [Diabetes, Obesity, and Inactivity by US County](https://www.arcgis.com/home/item.html?id=392420848e634079bc7d0648586e818f) feature layer hosted on ArcGIS Online.

 ## Relevant API

 * AGSField